rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 The impact of AI will be broad in both creating and replacing jobs.
 McKinsey Global suggests 400-800 million jobs could be replaced with 555-890 million created.
 Goldman Sachs estimates 300 million lost.
 There is much uncertainty.
 Studies agree that the impact will be large.

+Typical ways that such studies are carried out are done by looking at tasks comprising a job and considering if those tasks can be automated with AI.

+Ideas to help job loss

+* Conditional basic income: provide a safety net but incentivize learning
+* Lifelong learning societies
+* Political solutions

+Consider finding ways to incorporate AI into your existing career rather than scrapping it totally.

 ## Glossary